- Here’s a list of all 3-1 NBA comebacks.

 - Cleveland’s comeback is the most famous.

-History tells us that out of the 270 teams who found themselves on the wrong end of this commanding deficit, only 13 teams have defied the NBA odds and mounted a comeback to win the series.
-The most recent team to do that was the 2020 Denver Nuggets when they beat the Utah Jazz and the Los Angeles Clippers.
+Only 13 teams have defied NBA odds and mounted a comeback to win the series after falling behind three games to one.
+The most recent team to do that was the 2020 Denver Nuggets when they beat the Utah Jazz and the Los Angeles Clippers in the same postseason.

 1968 Boston Celtics